Gabryo/U23MME1050.java/README.md

-hThis is a Swing-based Calculator built using Java's Swing GUI framework.
+This is a Swing-based Calculator built using Java's Swing GUI framework.
 The calculator supports basic arithmetic operations such as addition, subtraction, multiplication, and division.
 It provides a user-friendly interface with interactive buttons and a display area for input and results.

 Features